QRemark/QRemark/README.md

 - 👋 Hi, I’m @QRemark
 - 👀 I’m interested in c# and unity
-- 🌱 I’m currently learning c# fitst XD
+- 🌱 I’m currently learning c# first XD
 - 💞️ I’m looking to collaborate on somebody once told me the world is gonna roll me I ain't the sharpest tool in the shed
 - 📫 How to reach me - tg @qremark ;)